-Have you ever noticed how we think, act and feel our way through life?
-Take a moment to think about the business of acting, thinking and feeling.
+Have you ever noticed how we handle the business of acting, thinking and feeling our way throughout life?

 Obviously, the first thing we need to do is analyze the action.
 What is actually happening to me?
 Define it carefully, analytically.